Mir Basri: Ba'athist Iraq

 He was chairman of the Jewish Council of Iraq.
 The Baath government confiscated his house and car, and Basri was then the head of the Jewish community in Iraq, after the death of Rabbi Sasson Khadouri, the acting head of the Mosaic community in Iraq, so Basri became the first religious official for Iraqi Jews abroad.

 He wrote letters to Ahmed Hassan al-Bakr and Saddam Hussein demanding the rights of the Jewish citizens who began to flee the country one after the other.
 In early January 1969, Basri, then-Chairman of the Jewish Council of Iraq, was detained for almost two months for interviewing an American who the Iraqi government alleged to be a spy.
-His detention has been characterized as motivated by antisemitic efforts to censor the Iraqi Jewish community.
+His detention has been characterised as motivated by antisemitic efforts to censor the Iraqi Jewish community.

 After Basri's arrest, the Jewish poet Anwar Shaul, who held the position of legal advisor to the head of the Mosaic community, wrote a poem in which he said:

 If I derived my faith from Moses, then I am the one who lives under the shadow of the religion of Muhammad.

 The tolerance of Islam was my refuge and the eloquence of the Qur’an was my resource.